 The reason people asks this question is because all WiFi Routers emit Radio Frequency (RF) Radiation.
 This is the same radiation a microwave oven uses to cook food.
 And technically speaking there is no safe level of RF Radiation.
 We have all heard about cellphones and their possible link to brain tumors.
 Cellphone signals are RF Radiation as well, just like WiFi signals.
 So what is a safe distance?

-The best way to determine a safe distance from a WiFi Router would be to test it yourself with a meter called a “High Frequency Analyzer“.
-The best model in my opinion for beginners is the HF 35c High Frequency Analyzer.
-If you are far enough away from the WiFi Router where your meter measures 3 to 6 micro-watts per meter squared, they you are safe.
-That should be the goal.
+You are a safe distance from your WiFi router if you are far enough away from it so that your meter measures 3 to 6 micro-watts per meter squared.
+That is what is generally accepted as “safe”.
+This should be the goal.
 Depending on the WiFi Router, and the frequency and the strength of the signal it puts out, the distance to safety level will be different.

 Without the protection of something like a Wifi Router Guard, which I talk about below, There really is no place that is safe in the average home, where you can get far enough away from your router to be safe.
 Obviously the farther away the better.
 But the other problem many people have is the routers in their neighbors houses.
 In the below video I test my WiFi router with a High Frequency Analyzer and show you how the WiFi Router Guard Works.

 If you live in apartments, or if the homes in your neighborhood are closer together, then your neighbor may have a router just on the other side of his exterior wall facing you.
 You may be in the place that is the farthest possible distance from the router in your house, but less than 20 feet from your neighbor’s router.
 Again this is why getting your own meter is so important.
 The HF 35c High Frequency Analyzer is directional which means it reads radiation from the direction you point it.